4Catalyzer/flask-resty/docs/guide.rst

         schema = schemas.AuthorSchema()

         authentication = NoOpAuthentication()
+        authorization = NoOpAuthorization()

         pagination = PagePagination(page_size=10)
         sorting = Sorting("created_at", default="-created_at")

 .. seealso::

-    See the :ref:`authentication` section of the API docs for a listing of available authentication classes.
+    See the :ref:`authorization` section of the API docs for a listing of available authorization classes.

 Routes
 ------